orioncactus/pretendard/packages/pretendard-jp/docs/en/README.md

 ### Dynamic subset

-Use the code below to use Pretendard faster by loads the font-slices required from the page in a Japanese environment.
+Use the code below to use Pretendard JP faster by loads the font-slices required from the page.
 Provided font-family name is `"Pretendard JP"`.

 #### HTML